Content marketing is one of the best ways a business can acquire new leads and forge a long-lasting relationship with its customers.

 - Editorial Manager.
 This person is responsible for developing, managing and updating the processes and workflows to execute the vision of the marketing strategist.
 They direct the execution of projects and ensure that everyone works in sync to create great content.

 - Content Creators (aka Content Producers).
 These can be in-house employees or freelancers.
 They are the people with specialty expertise–such as writers, designers, videographers, photographers etc. who write content, create visuals, make videos and take photos for your target audience and distribution channels.
 They can also be subject matter experts (SMEs) who play different roles in the organization and contribute their expertise to the content marketing aspect.
+Increasingly, these positions are being outsourced to overseas employees (usually through an employer of record service) as a cheaper alternative to hiring temporary freelancers on home turf.
+For example, in the world of SEO copywriting, India is renowned for its huge pool of skilled and affordable professionals.

 The Content Production Director would manage this team of creative specialists.